Clarence A. Martin

-Clarence Ames Martin (September 13, 1896 – December 11, 1986) was a highly decorated officer in the United States Army with the rank of Major General.
-A veteran of World War I, he distinguished himself as Company Commander in France and held various staff and field assignments during interwar period.
+Clarence Ames Martin (September 13, 1896 – December 11, 1986) was a highly decorated officer in the United States Army with the rank of major general.
+A veteran of World War I, he distinguished himself as a company commander in France and held various staff and field assignments during the interwar period.

-Following a tour of staff assignments at the beginning of World War II, Martin assumed command of 128th Infantry Regiment in late 1942.
-He distinguished himself during the Battle of Buna–Gona and received Distinguished Service Cross, the second highest military decorations of the United States for bravery in combat.
-Martin subsequently rose to the general's rank and after service as Assistant Division Commander, 32nd Infantry Division, he assumed command of 31st Infantry Division, which he led during the liberation of the Philippines in 1945.
+Following a tour of staff assignments at the beginning of World War II, Martin assumed command of the 128th Infantry Regiment in late 1942.
+He distinguished himself during the Battle of Buna–Gona and received the Distinguished Service Cross, the second highest military decoration of the United States for bravery in combat.
+Martin subsequently rose to general officer's rank and after service as the assistant division commander of the 32nd Infantry Division before he assumed command of the 31st Infantry Division, which he led during the liberation of the Philippines in 1945.

 Early career

-Clarence A. Martin was born on September 13, 1896, in Belle Haven, Virginia as the son of farmer James P. Martin and Elizabeth S. Turlington.
-Following the high school, he entered the Virginia Military Institute in Lexington, Virginia and during his studies, he was active in baseball, football and track.
-Martin graduated as 11th in a class of 59 with Bachelor of Science degree in Civil engineering in May 1917, shortly after the United States' entry into World War I and was appointed Captain in the National Army.
+Clarence Ames Martin was born on September 13, 1896, in Belle Haven, Virginia as the son of farmer James P. Martin and Elizabeth S. Turlington.
+Following the high school, he entered the Virginia Military Institute (VMI) in Lexington, Virginia and during his studies, he was active in baseball, football and track.
+Martin graduated as 11th in a class of 59 with Bachelor of Science degree in Civil engineering in May 1917, shortly after the United States' entry into World War I and was appointed a captain in the National Army.

-He assumed command of Company "K", 320th Infantry Regiment at Camp Lee in Petersburg, Virginia and upon activation of 80th Division, Martin resigned his emergency Captain's commission to accept Regular Army commission as Second lieutenant of Infantry on October 25, 1917.
-He was promoted directly to first lieutenant on that date and subsequently assigned to the newly organized Company "D", 56th Infantry Regiment, 7th Division at Fort Oglethorpe, Georgia where he took part in the intensive training for deployment overseas.
+He assumed command of Company "K", 320th Infantry Regiment at Camp Lee in Petersburg, Virginia and upon activation of the 80th Division, Martin resigned his emergency captain's commission to accept a Regular Army commission as a second lieutenant of Infantry on October 25, 1917.
+He was promoted directly to first lieutenant on that date and subsequently assigned to the newly organized Company "D", 56th Infantry Regiment, 7th Division at Fort Oglethorpe, Georgia where he took part in intensive training for deployment overseas.

-Martin was transferred to the Company "C" of his Regiment and attended the Automatic School of Arms at Fort Sill, Oklahoma in February 1918.
-He then assumed command of Company "G" of his regiment at Camp MacArthur in Waco, Texas which he led to the Camp Merritt, New Jersey one month later to embark for France.
-After the arrival to France in mid-August 1918, Martin conducted final training and preparation to enter the line in the Ancy-le-Franc Training Area.
-He then attended the III Corps' Field School at Châtillon-sur-Seine before rejoined his company for combats in Meuse-Argonne-Lorraine area.
-He distinguished himself in combat and received Silver Star citation for bravery in combat.
-Martin was promoted to the temporary rank of Captain on November 7, 1918, only four days before the Armistice was signed.
+Martin was transferred to the Company "C" of his regiment and attended the Automatic School of Arms at Fort Sill, Oklahoma in February 1918.
+He then assumed command of Company "G" of his regiment at Camp MacArthur in Waco, Texas which he led to Camp Merritt, New Jersey one month later to embark for France.
+After their arrival to France in mid-August 1918, Martin conducted final training and preparation to enter the line in the Ancy-le-Franc Training Area.
+He then attended the III Corps' Field School at Châtillon-sur-Seine before rejoined his company for fighting in the Meuse-Argonne-Lorraine area.
+He distinguished himself in combat and received the Silver Star citation for bravery in combat.
+Martin was promoted to the temporary rank of captain on November 7, 1918, only four days before the Armistice with Germany was signed.